Addepto/graph_builder/README.md

 ```

 Make sure to create the `.env` file in the directory based on the `.env_example` file with the needed environmental values.

+## Important notes

+In the current version of the application, graphs are retained between requests but not preserved across API restarts.

+This means that each time the API is restarted, the graphs must be rebuilt.